angelauzelac10/psychCNVassoc/README.md

 3.  ***plotCNVsize*** for plotting the distribution of CNV sizes, separated by deletion and duplication type CNVs, as a bar plot.

-4.  ***plotDiseaseCloud*** for producing a wordcloud of diseases that are associated with the list of genes.
+4.  ***plotDiseaseCloud*** for producing a wordcloud of psychiatric disorders that are associated with the list of genes.

+5.  ***plotGeneCloud*** for producing a wordcloud of genes that are associated with the psychiatric disorders.

 The package includes two sample CNV call datasets, `sample_CNV_call` and `large_CNV_call`.
 Refer to package vignettes for more details.
 For